 The rules and protocols for import suspensions were unclear until China released an official document with more details.
-On September 11, 2020, China’s General Administration of Customs issued the No. 103 Notice titled “Announcement on the Implementation of Emergency Preventive Measures for Foreign Manufacturers of Imported Cold-chain Foods with Novel Coronavirus Nucleic Acid Positive Results” (对检出新冠病毒核酸阳性的进口冷链食品境外生产企业实施紧急预防性措施的公告), establishing rules on suspending imports which have tested positive for COVID-19.
+On September 11, 2020, China’s General Administration of Customs issued the No. 103 Notice (link in Chinese) titled “Announcement on the Implementation of Emergency Preventive Measures for Foreign Manufacturers of Imported Cold-chain Foods with Novel Coronavirus Nucleic Acid Positive Results” (对检出新冠病毒核酸阳性的进口冷链食品境外生产企业实施紧急预防性措施的公告), establishing rules on suspending imports which have tested positive for COVID-19.
 In particular, the Notice states that if a foreign manufacturer's cold-chain food or its packaging tests positive for the COVID-19 nucleic acid either one or two times, Customs will suspend the company's Customs declaration for one week.
 After one week, import declarations may resume automatically.
 If a foreign manufacturer’s cold-chain food or its packaging tests positive three or more times, Customs will suspend the company’s Customs declaration for four weeks.
 After four weeks, import declarations may resume automatically.

 China subsequently filed a notification (G/SPS/N/CHN/1173) of this new announcement with the SPS Committee.